SharkBaitDLS/my-man/README.md

 ### Building
 `cargo build [--release]`

-Note: this depends on [serenity-rs](https://github.com/serenity-rs/serenity) which will attempt to build `libopus` and `libsodium` for you, but on some systems those may need to be manually built.
+Note: this depends on [serenity-rs](https://github.com/serenity-rs/serenity) which in turn depends on [audiopus](https://crates.io/crates/audiopus) and [sodiumoxide](https://crates.io/crates/sodiumoxide).
+On some platforms those may need to have their dependent libraries manually built and linked rather than built by the crates themselves.
+Consult the crate docs for those packages for more information on setting up your build environment.

 ### Running
 #### Runtime Prerequisites